Tyulis/rawutil/README.md

 Relative references are similar to absolute references, except that they are relative to their location in the structure.
 They are denoted with `/pN`, where `N` is the number of elements to go back in the structure to find the referenced element.
-For example, `/p1` gives the immediately previous element, `/p2` the one before, and so on.
+It works a bit like negative list indices in Python : `/p1` gives the immediately previous element, `/p2` the one before, and so on.

 Example :
 ```python